 No-one knows how share markets will behave in the future.
 After all, who could have foreseen the COVID-19 pandemic – a health crisis with such devastating economic consequences.

-However, history shows us markets are cyclical and after a fall comes a rise.
+However, history shows us markets are cyclical.
 The challenge for pre-retirees is how to manage an unexpected market downturn close to their retirement date.

 Having an eye on financial markets as well as a good relationship with a financial adviser can provide reassurance during difficult times.
-Investors who panic and cash out their investments after share markets have fallen often regret their decision, having both crystallised their losses and potentially missing out on any upside when markets recover.
 But that doesn’t mean you shouldn’t adapt to changes in market conditions as you approach retirement, regardless of whether markets are booming or declining.

 If you’re asking yourself, “when can I retire?”, you could consider a transition to retirement (TTR) strategy.
 If you’ve reached your preservation age and you’re still working, it could be an effective way to reduce your working hours without reducing your income2.